hisco/config-process/README.md

 ```

 #Simple - Default usage
-By default the `process-config` will try to use plugins by the following order:
+By default the `config-process` will try to use plugins by the following order:
  * env
  * dotenv
  * fs